James-Adebayo/react-contact-form-no-backend/README.md

 Send forms submission to your email without backend

 # Quick Start
 Copy and paste this into your HTML file.
 Replace your-public-key with the key provided in your FormSend dashboard.
+Here: 👉https://formsend.ct.ws

 # React
 ```html